 Dassai 45 Nigori

 Hitting a high note as the only junmai daiginjo in this list, Dassai 45 Nigori strikes a masterful balance.
 This unfiltered sake is neither too creamy nor too dry.

-Although it’s only mildly sweet and light-bodied, Dassai 45 Nigori slots in as a fantastic aperitif paired with dessert.
+Although it's only mildly sweet and light-bodied, Dassai 45 Nigori slots in as a fantastic aperitif paired with dessert.
 As it borders on super premium sake territory, serve chilled.

 Momokawa Organic Ginjo Nigori

-If organic sake is your jam, Momokawa Organic Ginjo Nigori is the best-of-the-best in the unfiltered category.
+If organic sake is your jam, Momokawa Organic Ginjo Nigori is the best-of-the-best in the unfiltered sake category.

 This award-winning American sake blends the smoothness of a ginjo with the creaminess of a top-notch nigori.
 The flavor profile reveals a coconut and pineapple fusion with slight hints of banana at the tip.